ChristopherAndrewTopalian/CATopalian_Human_Safety_Manual/src/transportation/electric_vehicles/electric_vehicle_battery_roof_placement_a.md

-# Electric Vehicle Battery Roof Placement
+# Electric Vehicle Battery Roof Placement - A

 **A proposal for a safer standard when using high‑risk battery chemistries**